LidzDev/CC-W2-D4-lab/codeclan_karaoke_lab.md

 ### Extensions

-- What happens if there are more guests trying to be checked in than there is free space in the room?
+V - What happens if there are more guests trying to be checked in than there is free space in the room?
 - Karaoke venues usually have an entry fee - So the guests could have money so they can pay it.